DaanMth/secondVersion/Sprint-2.md

 After this functionality I really wanted to put arrows between two components when clicking on them both, this wasn't as easy to do as I thought so this took me quite some time.
 After using a library called LeaderLine that didn't work the way I wanted to I came across a library called xarrows.
 This gave me the functionality that I wanted and now I could connect the two blocks together.
 ![image](uploads/fbe1ec6b6d1c4e19f91e4483c936ee3b/image.png)

+You can find all the code that I've made for this project right [here](https://github.com/cesbit/dragndrop)

 ## Returning arrows
 After showcasing this to my stakeholders I got in a argument about returning arrows, are these needed? will these cause for problems?
 These questions were pretty important and I thought that these should be answered before I'd continue working on the prototype.
 So I set up a document to research if [returning arrows are necessary](uploads/a51dd840f835d02534857f47c30c04d0/Should_components_be_able_to_receive_a_returning_arrow.pdf) in the application that I will be making.
 This document is set up with my own research on what kind of functionalities could be needed, if these can be replaced with other ways, if it is user friendly and a multiple user tests to see what users think of this.
 The user tests really helped me and I thought they were very useful for the research, as they will be the people using it.
 I got some good feedback from it and it really sealed the research.